Len42/Len42.github.io/rp2040-dev-setup.md

 _Note:_ In the installer, select "Add Cmake to the system PATH for all users".

-## VS 2019 C++ Build Tools
+## Visual Studio Build Tools

-_Note:_ Not required if a full version of Visual Studio 2019 is already installed.

-_Note:_ Not tested with Visual Studio 2022.

-Go to the Visual Studio download page: [https://visualstudio.microsoft.com/downloads/](https://visualstudio.microsoft.com/downloads/)
+There are two ways to install the Visual Studio Build Tools.
+Either:

-Scroll down and unhide things to find the "Build Tools for Visual Studio" download.

-_Note:_ A complete version of Visual Studio may be used instead, but be sure to select a download that includes the C++ tools.

-Download and run the installer.

-In the installer, select the "C++ build tools".

-_Note:_ This will take a long time to install.
+- Install the "Build Tools for Visual Studio" package.
+It seems that Microsoft no longer supports this package, but as of now the 2019 version is available here: [https://aka.ms/vs/16/release/vs_buildtools.exe](https://aka.ms/vs/16/release/vs_buildtools.exe)

+Or:

+- Download Visual Studio 2022 Community Edition from here: [https://visualstudio.microsoft.com/downloads/](https://visualstudio.microsoft.com/downloads/).
+Be sure to install the C++ development tools.
+This is a much larger install.
+Visual Studio 2019 will also work, if you have that already.

 ## Python 3